rafameg/tfm_ucm/README.md

 Contains all the calls to the several Machine Learning algorithmns implemented, XGBM models, recommendation model, data_loads, etc.

+####  	resources/data_preparation folder

+Contains all the scripts for preparing the data and models.

 ## Screenshots

 #### Introduction